piano-miles/Scratch-Userdata/README.md

 A Python script to collect data about Scratch projects and users.

-Run `mini.py` to collect data, which will be written to `dataset.csv`.
+⋅⋅*Run `mini.py` to collect data, which will be written to `dataset.csv`.

-`main.py` is the larger and more readible version of the script.
+⋅⋅*`main.py` is the larger and more readible version of the script.